 The ACCESS Master provides functions that are necessary to diagnose optical fiber failures.
 The ACCESS Master includes the optical power meter (OPM) and optical light source (OLS) functions for optical measurement tests in addition to the optical time domain reflectometer (OTDR) (Standard) function.
 The visual fault locator (VFL) can be installed as an option.
 The VFL visually displays the locations of bending or folded parts of the fiber in dead band of optical pulse tests.

-Wi-Fi dongle or USB-Ethernet converter allows remote-control operations.
+To remotely control the ACCESS Master, connect a USB Wi-Fi dongle or a USB-Ethernet converter.